In The Embers

 Twin Cities Geek Reviews In The Embers

 The Twin Cities Geek website posted a review of In The Embers, written by Kelly Starsmore.
 You can read the whole review at twincitiesgeek.com.
-She says, “In the Embers is one for the ages and something that I will come back to time and time again.
+She says, “In the Embers is one for the ages and something that I will come back to time and time again.”
 We’re glad she liked it, and we hope you will get yourself a copy and give it a listen, too.
 You can see more here at Great Northern Audio.
 It’s available for download from ZBS.org and at Blackstone Audio’s Downpour site.
 In the Twin Cities you can get compact discs of the show at Uncle Hugo’s SF Bookstore, and at Dreamhaven Books.

 Oh, and there’s a 60-minute documentary on The Making of In The Embers that includes interviews with the producers, the actors, and the musician, and a few comments from our mentor, Tom Lopez of ZBS.
 It’s entertaining as well as having something to say about the making of modern audio theater.
 There’s a link to the documentary on the ZBS home page, and it’s free.

-ZBS, they also have links to some new podcasts all about ZBS’s use of binaural sound recording.
+And since we’re speaking of ZBS, they also have links to some new podcasts all about ZBS’s use of binaural sound recording.
 There are already several episodes up there, so lots to listen to, including complete ZBS stories, and some examples of ambient binaural recording that is full of fun and wonder.
 Narrated by Meatball Fulton.
 To get the full effect of binaural be sure to listen using headphones.

 Sound Affects: A Radio Playground, on community radio KFAI in Minneapolis, is broadcasting another ZBS project, The Fourth Tower of Inverness, the very first Jack Flanders adventure.
 There are a few episodes each Sunday evening at 9:30 PM through June, on 90.3 FM and 106.7 FM in the Twin Cities, and streaming live at KFAI.org.
 Archives of the show are kept for two weeks, so don’t hesitate to listen now.